FuelLabs/fuels-ts/docs/QUICKSTART.md

 npx typechain --target=fuels --out-dir=./src/contracts ../contract/out/debug/*-abi.json
 ```

-You should see something like this;
+You should see something like this:

 ```sh
 Successfully generated 4 typings!